privacy-scaling-explorations/zkevm-specs/specs/transactions-proof.md

 add copy constraints of these values to cells into another region that performs the signature verification and hash lookup.

+### Summary of changes

+- Skip verification of correct construction of the transaction trie (no MPT table lookups)
+- Skip verification of RLC of transaction to obtain the message to sign
+- Skip verification of hash of RLC of transaction to obtain the hash of the message to sign
+- Add TxSignHash Tag to the tx table (set from public input calculated in L1 smart contract)
+- Instead of verifying ECDSA signatures by doing lookups to an ECDSA table, use ECDSA chip directly.
+  - This requires rearangement of the tx table so that for each transaction we can find its CallerAddress Value and TxSignHash value at fixed offset to do a copy constraint to a signature verification gadget.
+For this we move the CallData tags of all transactions to the end of the table, and we define padding at the middle (between the fixed offset region and dynamic offset region) and at the end.

 ## Code

 Please refer to `src/zkevm-specs/tx.py`.